ziminji/objective-c-sql-query-builder/README.md

 * ZIMSqlSDK.h
 * ZIMOrmSDK.h

-Based on which SDK is needed, only those classes listed (i.e imported) in the SDK import file are needed to be added to the respective Xcode project.
+Based on which SDK is needed, only those classes listed (i.e. imported) in the SDK import file are needed to be added to the respective Xcode project.

 ### Required Frameworks